Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-The problem is that you don't always recognize your mistake before moving on to the next session or place.
-Then you're stuck with the photograph as it is.
-That's when you start trying to save it.
+You don’t always recognize your mistake before moving on to the next session or place.
+Then you’re stuck with the photograph as it is.
+That’s when you start trying to save it.

 You have a bad photograph.
 The fact that you really, really wanted this photograph doesn’t mean that you can save it, or that you should even try.
 You’ll end up with a photo that looks over-processed and amateurish.

 If you want to save it for yourself and your own memories, that’s OK.
 Just don’t show it to anyone else.

 Because photos your share construct your reputation as a photographer.
 Also, because it actually prevents you from improving your photography.
 If you’re unable to part ways with a bad photo, then what incentive do you have to improve your skill as a photographer?